Duchy of Urbino: History

 The papal nomination transformed the county of Urbino, established in 1213, into a duchy governed by the House of Montefeltro.

-In fact, it was Pope Eugene IV, in 1443, who appointed Oddantonio da Montefeltro as the first Duke of Urbino.
+It was Pope Eugene IV, in 1443, who appointed Oddantonio da Montefeltro as the first Duke of Urbino (he was son of Guidantonio da Montefeltro, Count of Urbino and, as a life title, Duke of Spoleto).
 However, he reigned for less than a year, from 1443 to 1444, before being assassinated.
 His older half-brother Federico therefore took power, one of the greatest princes on the Italian scene of the time, famous both as a leader in battle and as a cultured patron of the arts.
 He alternated important military campaigns with a dazzling career as a statesman, also taking care of the erection of the Ducal Palace and protecting very famous artists at his court, such as Leon Battista Alberti, Piero della Francesca, Paolo Uccello, Pedro Berruguete, Luca della Robbia and Justus van Gent, in addition to the large group of architects and sculptors who embellished his palace.

 Confirmed duke in 1474, he promoted the construction of numerous fortresses designed by Francesco di Giorgio Martini and assembled one of the most important libraries of the Renaissance.
 He married Battista Sforza in 1459 and ruled his duchy with solid authority until his death in 1482.
 During the rule of Federico the State reached its maximum territorial expansion and notable economic prosperity.
 Such was the importance of the Duchy that Urbino attracted or hosted in those times, among others, Piero della Francesca, Melozzo da Forlì, Luca Signorelli, Perugino, Giovanni Santi, Pinturicchio and Francesco di Giorgio Martini, as well as a young Bramante.
 From around 1480 the city of Gubbio became the second residence of the ducal family.

 After a period of regency by Ottaviano Ubaldini della Carda, Guidobaldo da Montefeltro came to power, a promising but ill young man since his youth, who for this reason was unable to match his father's military career, despite taking part in some battles as a leader.
 He married Elisabetta Gonzaga and protected artists such as Raphael, Bramantino and Luca Signorelli.
 A famous literary monument at the court of him and his wife is Baldassare Castiglione's The Book of the Courtier.
 His reign was troubled by the struggles against the Papal States, in particular the conquests, which were never long-lasting, suffered by the nephews of the pontiffs, such as Cesare Borgia and Lorenzo de' Medici.